Portuguese Constitution of 1822: Key elements

 Legislative power resided with the unicameral Cortes, elected by the nation every two years.
 Executive power was exercised by the king, as head of the government.
 He could exercise a suspensive veto over decisions of the Cortes, but could not suspend or dissolve the Cortes itself.
 The constitution provided for a State Council, elected by the Cortes, who could advise the king alongside his ministers.
 Judicial power was exercised exclusively by the courts.

 Article 34 of the constitution granted the vote to all men aged 25 or over who could read and write, who voted directly for representatives in the Cortes (the indirect elections practised until this time were abolished).
 Women, the illiterate, members of religious orders and servants were not permitted to vote.
 At this time 80% of Portuguese people could not read, so the franchise was far from ‘universal’.

 Impact

 The constitutional monarchy established under the constitution faced a number of challenges.
 It only remained in effect for two short periods.
-The first from its approval on 23 September 1822 to 3 June 1823, when João VI suspended it during the Vilafrancada uprising and, despite his promise, never reintroduced it.
+The first from its approval on 23 September 1822 to 3 June 1823, when John VI suspended it during the Vilafrancada uprising and, despite his promise, never reintroduced it.
 The second was between 10 September 1836 when the September Revolution broke out and 20 March 1838, when a new constitution was approved.

 When news of the new constitution reached Brazil, it prompted the country’s Declaration of Independence.